aemann2/react-super-store/README.md

 Items are pulled from [Super Store API](https://gp-super-store-api.herokuapp.com/docs/), a third-party API with item data

 More info on the **Super Store** and the guided project: https://www.guidedprojects.dev/super-store/intro/

+## Technology:

+React, Super Store API, Context API w/ Hooks, Bootstrap, SASS/BEM, Netlify

+## What I learned or used for the first time

+- Context API
+- React Router
+- Proptypes
+- How to create a search bar
+- Logic behind "Add to cart" functionality
+- App-level state
+- Styling for multiple pages in React
+- Pagination
+- The useParams hook
+- Using Bootstrap (and not hating it)

 ## Project phases: